energysistem/manuals/39530-Energy_Phone_Neo/en/13-wifi_setup.md

 3. Select your Wi-Fi network.

 **Note:** Your Energy Phone is compatible with the following security and encryption standards: WEP, WPA, WPA2, TKIP and AES.
-Once you have completed the authentication process successfully, your Energy Phone will save the Wi-Fi access
-Data and you will be able to access the Internet.
+Once you have completed the authentication process successfully, your Energy Phone will save the Wi-Fi access data and you will be able to access the Internet.
 The device will remember the network and will automatically connect when it is available.